Mezque/VRC-SpotifyOSC-Py/README.md

   - Able to change the chatbox text formatting very easy!
 Just change the formatting on</br> `Song1[0] = f"Now playing {cur_song} by {cur_artist} {time2}/{time1}"` (time display/OSC always mode)</br> or `Song1[0] = f"Now playing {cur_song} by {cur_artist}"` (send once per song mode).
 * Uses API
   - Slightly more optimized than reading the Spotify program name, though I do believe python will end up using slightly more ram then some other solutions, less cpu usage.
+  - Able to display the current song playing on any device due to using API to retrieve playing information
 * Cross platform
   - Windows, macOS and Linux ready.
 * Timestamp and song length display. (updated aprox every 5 seconds)</br>